stashapp/StashDB-Docs/docs/performers/performer-names-and-aliases.md

 _Unconfirmed guideline, subject to change pending formal approval._

+### Diacritics in Performer Names
+- **Diacritics should be included in the primary name with the name without diacritics being added as an alias.**

+Diacritics are the glyphs added on the letters.
+Most popular ones are acute ( ◌́ ) and grave ( ◌̀ ), but all diacritics should be use if it is part of the performer name.
+Example [Vitória Vonteese](https://stashdb.org/performers/fbd10ce7-3209-4788-b84f-3a2ec1b19326).

+The only exception is [JAV Performer Names](#jav-performer-names).

 ### JAV Performer Names
 - **Western order with simplified Latin characters as default primary name, all other spellings as aliases.**